 They Learn from the Others’ Mistakes

 Want to know how other practices are handling the phones?
-Join OptiCall’s Bill Mercier and Dylan Kemna for a LIVE mystery shop webinar where we share actual mystery shops of medical practices!
-Tune in to find out what makes a call successful and what to avoid to make the most of every call.Register Now
+Check out our Mystery Shop Webinar with OptiCall’s Bill Mercier and Dylan Kemna where we share actual mystery shops of medical practices!
+Learn what makes a call successful and what to avoid doing when managing the phones.Register Now